 To replace multiple blank spaces with a single space, we will use the output of the command ip route show with a pipeline:

 ip route show | sed 's/ */ /g'

 Compare the output of

 ip route show with and without the pipeline:

-5. Replacing words or characters inside a range
+5. Replacing Words or Strings Inside a Range